 The number pi is very cool.
 Many people say that pi is cool because of all the unexpected places it appears.
 In fact, they don’t just say it’s cool, they even go so far as to say that there is some sort of mystical significance in the fact that it appears all over the place.

 Which is of course bunk.
-If you investigate closely each of the places pi appears unexpectedly, you’ll find that there is a circle there somewhere, so it’s hardly surprising that pi turned up really.
+If you investigate closely most of the places pi appears unexpectedly, you’ll find that there is a circle there somewhere, so it’s hardly surprising that pi turned up really.
 Case in point is Buffon’s needle experiment, where a needle is thrown at a set of parallel lines that are the same distance apart as the needle is long.
 The probability of the needle hitting the line is 2/pi.
 But it’s hardly surprising that pi is there because whether the needle hits a line is based on the rotation of the needle — see the circle?

 If I were going to go all mystical about pi, I woudn’t choose the fact that it appears unexpectedly.
 No, I would choose the fact that often it doesn’t appear when by rights it should.